kaltura/media-framework/nginx-pckg-module/README.md

 * **default**: `off`
 * **context**: `http`, `server`, `location`

-Enables / disables the capture functionality on the surrounding location.
+Enables / disables the capture functionality.

 Capture requests are more CPU-intensive than requests for serving media, therefore, they are disabled by default.